roadiz/docs/src/developer/themes/using_twig.rst

     {#
      # This statement will only grab *visible* “Page” children node-sources and
-     # will order them ascendently according to their *title*.
+     # will order them ascendant according to their *title*.
      #}
     {% set childrenBlocks = nodeSource|children({
             'node.visible': true,